Sanding vs. screening

 Even if the existing finish is polyurethane, good adhesion isn’t a sure thing.
 Residue from all kinds of household chemicals, such as furniture polish, glass cleaner, insecticide and wallpaper paste, can interfere with adhesion.
 Since you can’t know for certain all the potions that have landed on your floor, you must test for adhesion before you recoat your floor.

-Step 1: Test for adhesion
+How to Refinish Wood Floors Step by Step: Step 1: Test for adhesion

 Photo 1: Prepare wood floor refinishing test areas